Carol-Maged/Arxml-Sorter/README.md

 #### Files Description:

-Carol.java: This is the class where you should implement your program logic.
+Carol.java: This is the class where contain main.

 Empty.arxml: This is an empty ARXML file for testing the empty file case.